rubyconfmy/malaysia/README.md

 ## Tipping
 ## Communication
 ## What to Buy to Bring Back Home

 ## Don'ts

+* Don't put laptop (with bags) in the car, potential for thieves to target and steal.
+Bring it along with you.

 ## Getting Around

+* Uber & GrabTaxi are the 2 most popular taxi / ride App around
+* If you hail a cab, as them to turn on the meter or use GrabTaxi

 ## Food
 ## Drinking Locations
 ## Major Hawker Centres